florianschanda/miss_hit/README.md

 ### Parser

 The parser is mostly complete, but it only parses (no semantic analysis).
-Three of the most starred MATLAB projects on github are processed without parse errors (matconvnet, matlab2tikz, MatlabFunc).
+Three of the most starred projects on github using MATLAB (R) or Octave are processed without parse errors (matconvnet, matlab2tikz, MatlabFunc).

 I am working on ironing out some of the more obscure bugs before moving on to basic semantic analysis (starting with name resolution